cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 package to run linters on it.
 Linters are *static analysis tools*, they don't need to run your program.

-Wouldn't it be great if we could install individual packages with `session.install`, but somehow use Poetry's lock file to constrain their versions?
-Fortunately, there is a pip feature that let's us do exactly this:
+Wouldn't it be great if you could install individual packages with `session.install`, but somehow use Poetry's lock file to constrain their versions?
+Fortunately, there is a pip feature that let's you do exactly this:
 [constraints
 files](https://pip.pypa.io/en/stable/user_guide/#constraints-files).
 If you have used a `requirements.txt` file before, the format is exactly the same.
 And